ngrx/platform/projects/ngrx.io/content/guide/store/selectors.md

 }
 </code-example>

 Keep in mind that a selector only keeps the previous input arguments in its cache.
-If you re-use this selector with another multiply factor, the selector would always have to re-evaluate its value.
+If you reuse this selector with another multiply factor, the selector would always have to re-evaluate its value.
 This is because it's receiving both of the multiply factors (e.g. one time `2`, the other time `4`).
 In order to correctly memoize the selector, wrap the selector inside a factory function to create different instances of the selector.

 The following is an example of using multiple counters differentiated by `id`.